'Little Couple' Stars Jen Arnold, Bill Klein Send Love To Houston, Support JJ Watt's Fundraiser

 Jen and Bill have not shared much yet in terms of their transition from Houston to St. Petersburg, and Little Couple fans have been curious if they’ve sold their old home yet and are settled into a new place.
 While it is not known yet if their previous home has sustained flood damage, it does look like the neighborhood has been hit hard, and residents throughout the Houston area expect more rain before the week ends.

 Both Arnold and Klein have been sharing resources and fundraising opportunities related to Hurricane Harvey on their social media pages as well.
 For example, they have repeatedly shared the link to the fundraising page started by J.J.
 Watt of the Houston Texans.
-The pro football player started a YouCaring page with an initial goal of raising $200,000 for hurricane relief, and his Hurricane Flood Relief Fund is about to hit $1.5 million already with the link being shared more than 150,000 times.
+The pro football player started a YouCaring page with an initial goal of raising $200,000 for hurricane relief, and his Hurricane Flood Relief Fund is over $1.6 million already with the link being shared more than 150,000 times.

 $1 MILLION!